Fed may raise rates as soon as next spring, Yellen suggests

 At 6.7 percent, the unemployment is well above the 5.2 percent to 5.6 percent range Fed officials see as in keeping with full employment.
 The central bank's favoured inflation gauge is barely more than half of its 2.0 percent target.

-The Fed has held interest rates near zero since late 2008 and has pumped more than $3 trillion into the economy with its bond purchases to try to foster a stronger recovery.
+The Fed has held interest rates near zero since late 2008 and has pumped more than $3 trillion (1.81 trillion pounds) into the economy with its bond purchases to try to foster a stronger recovery.

 Of the Fed's 16 policymakers, only one believes it will be appropriate to raise rates this year; 13 expect a first rate hike next year, and two others see the first rate hike coming in 2016, according to the new forecasts.